-Hello and welcome to the School Memories that Matter website: an online, digital, living archive dedicated to school memories that enable just futures of education, i.e. futures where education's past and present injustices, as these are (re)produced through schooling, are recognized and actively addressed.
+Hello and welcome to the School Memories that Matter website: an online, digital, archive-like repository dedicated to school memories that make possible just futures of education.
+These are futures where education's past and present injustices, as these are (re)produced through schooling, are recognized, addressed and repaired opening up more just futures.

-This archive invites you to take a trip down the memory lane to recall what (in)justice felt like to you during your school years.
-Because memories are not only about the past, but they are equally useful resources for our present and future(s).
-More specifically, our childhood/youth memories of schooling are precious resources about what matters in education for children and young people and how we can imagine more just educational futures together.
-However, more often than not those memories remain overlooked.
+Memories are not only about the past, but they are equally useful resources for our present and future(s).
+More specifically, our childhood/youth memories of schooling, often overlooked and forgotten, are precious resources about what matters in our education and how we can imagine more just educational futures together.

-Your memory can be a seemingly 'mundane' everyday memory, such as a moment that took place in the school canteen, something that you've witnessed in the school yard during a break, or during an online classroom in COVID, an interaction with one of your classmates or teachers and many more.
-It can be a memory of a recurring or of a one-off event; The feeling of a space, the smell of a room; It can be joyful, sad, and everything in-between, a moment of discomfort or belonging, something that evoked a whole range of complex emotions; It can be anything you want to share, however 'big' or 'small', as long as you consider this school memory something that relates -more or less directly- to educational (in)justice.
+Your memory can be a seemingly 'mundane' everyday memory, such as a moment that took place in the school canteen, something that you've witnessed in the school yard during a break, or during an online classroom in COVID, an interaction with one of your classmates or teachers or anything else that you deem worth sharing.
+It can be a memory of a recurring or of a one-off event; The feeling of a space, the smell of a room; It can be joyful, sad, and everything in-between, a moment of discomfort or belonging, something that evoked a whole range of complex emotions; It can be anything you want to share, however 'big' or 'small', as long as you consider this school memory something that relates -more or less directly- to feelings of educational (in)justice.

-One more quick thing: If you prefer to submit your memory in a language different than english, please try to include an english translation accompanying your original text in the Submit Your Memory section.
-If you want to submit more than one memories, make sure you submit each of those as separate entries.
+If you feel more comfortable expressing yourself in language different to english, you're welcome to do so.
+And if you want to submit more than one memories, please make sure you submit each of those as separate entries.

 If you want to learn more about how this Archive came to life, and also about its future, you can read more the About section.